Welcome to the new Golem Cloud Docs! 👋

 Selected: yes

 Because the ts components use npm, we have to use npm install before building the components.
-We can also see that this has a wrapper custom command in the manifest called npm-install.
-Let's use that, then build our components:
+We can also see that this has a wrapper custom command in the manifest called npm-install, and golem itself will automatically run it before a build.
+Let's see an example for both:

 <..>